 Learn more about toy poodles.

-The Dorkie is a cross between Mini Dachshund and the Yorkshire Terriers.
+Dorkies are a cross between the Mini Dachshund and Yorkshire Terriers.
 These dogs usually weigh between 5 and 12 pounds and stand between 5 and 9 inches tall.
 Black and tan is the most common color combination, but they can be chocolate and tan, fawn and tan, or gray and tan.
 They can be dapple, brindle, piebald or sable.

 Since their lineage on both sides were hunting dogs, you can expect this designer pooch to have strong prey instincts.
 Many owners report that they attach themselves to one person.
 They are often wary around young children.
 Try limiting the amount of jumping that this dog does as they are prone to intervertebral disk disease.